asekibaala/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #File:7-everybody with a script that:
 #adds execution permission to the owner, the group owner and the other users, to the file hello.

+#File:8-James_Bond with a script that:
+#a script that sets the permission to the file hello.